tsheng0315/Projects-on-CV/Simulating Viral Pandemics in Python/README.md

 ## Project Structure
 * Task 1: Exploring the basics of the SIR model
-* Task 2: Build the Basic Structure of SIR Model
-* Task 3: Run First Basic Simulation
+* Task 2: Build the Basic Structure of SIR Model and Run Basic Simulation
-* Task 4: Simulating Mitigation Policies and Asymptomatic Populations
+* Task 3: Simulating Mitigation Policies and Asymptomatic Populations
-* Task 5: Implement a real-world data for scientific simulations
+* Task 4: Implement a real-world data for scientific simulations

 ### Task 1:  SIR Model for Spread of Disease
 * An SIR model is an epidemiological model that computes the theoretical number of people infected with a contagious illness in a **closed** population over time.